Safe chat (or is it?)

 It's common for kid-friendly MMOs to tip-toe away from death as a mechanic, either by changing the game rules (you don't die; you just get "knocked out") or by making the game world devoid of threats to safety.
 But SOE's two family-friendly titles, Free Realms

 Whether it's a kid MMO or not, a big part of what makes an MMO so difficult is the UI, not the gameplay itself.
 If you've ever tried to introduce an MMO to a non-gaming friend, you've probably seen how hard it is to teach the basics of the UI.
 What's intuitive for longtime gamers is an intimidating hurdle for non-gamers, and it's probably one of the reasons that MMOs aren't as mainstream as they could be.
 Kid-friendly MMOs might actually seem easier because the UIs tend to be more scaled down and clutter-free, not because the content is easier.
 And even with kid MMOs, it's far from perfect.
 My kids have walked away from MMOs in disgust, not because of the game but because the UIs get in the way of things.
 And when the alternative is a Wii or Xbox controller, who can blame them?Subject matter

 Chat and gameplay don't necessarily distinguish a kid-friendly game from an adult MMO, and neither does subject matter.
 At first glance, it might seem easy to throw out general descriptions of MMOs aimed at a younger audience: pastel colors, cute avatars, and pretty worlds.
 They might even involve popular shows, movies, and characters that kids love.
 But again, that doesn't always work either.
 Flyff

 is definitely not kid-friendly because of the adult-themed content in the cutscenes and gameplay.
 And if you polled non-gamers, they'd probably say that adult MMOs overall, with their fair share of elves, gnomes, spaceships, and sparklies, are all child's play anyway.

-The MMO Family column is devoted to common issues with families and gaming.
+(which my daughter and I both enjoyed while I was working on my CMA columns).
+MMOs are worlds with thousands of people playing and interacting, so it's no wonder that there are many grey areas when attempting to distinguish a kid-friendly MMO from an adult one.
+In the end, it's up to parents to determine what's kid-safe for their family, and that's probably the best litmus test there is when it comes to MMOs.The MMO Family column is devoted to common issues with families and gaming.
 Every other week, Karen looks at current trends and ways to balance family life and play.
 She also shares her impressions of MMO titles to highlight which ones are child-friendly and which ones offer great gaming experiences for young and old alike.
 You are welcome to send feedback or Wonka Bars to email@example.com.